 We are excited and proud to announce that we are the first equine water treadmill with an incline available for use by the public in Ireland

-The IERFC is a Bespoke purpose built state of the art rehabilitation and fitness centre in Lisburn, Co.
+A Bespoke purpose built state of the art rehabilitation and fitness centre in Lisburn, Co.
 Antrim.
-As we open the first equine water treadmill with optional incline open to the public in Ireland, we hope to revolutionise Irish equine rehabilitation.

-Catering for both visiting day patients as well as providing short and long term residential services.
+Catering for both day visits as well as providing short and long term livery services.

 Who We Are

 Meet The Team